AgarwalConsulting/java-training/code-samples/06-maven/README.md

 * package - take the compiled code and package it in its distributable format, such as a JAR.
 * verify - run any checks to verify the package is valid and meets quality criteria.
 * install - install the package into the local repository, for use as a dependency in other projects locally.
-* deploy - Runs install in a CI/CD environment
+* deploy - Runs install in a CI/CD environment.
+Done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.

 ## Multi-module projects